Architecture Deep Dive

 • One API family: `fs*` operations

-Each customer controls file system behavior in JSON.
+Each customer/project controls file system behavior in JSON.
 The customer can switch active backend and parameters without editing app source files.

 • `activeFsName` selects backend